MamaMiaChan/git_learning/README.md

-we are going to record some git commands here.
+we are going to record some git commands here.(changes by mamamia)
 # learnig Git

 ## git clone